Selling on eBay is easy, so long as you know what to do. If you have a smartphone and a need to declutter, this blog post is for you.

 I have a great mailman.
 He takes my larger packages as well, although he routinely reminds me that protocol requires me to schedule a pickup through the USPS website.
 I’ll tip him extra this holiday season.

 If you’re going to the post office, don’t wait on line.
 Just tell them it’s prepaid, and they’ll ask you to drop it off on their desk.

 Tip Number 5: What to Expect after the Sale

 Give feedback after the transaction ends and remind buyers to do the same.
 In fact, that’s pretty much what I say in my personalized note to the buyer after I thank them.

 You will have situations where the buyer is unhappy.
 Remember that mammoth stroller I sent out?
 Apparently, I included the wrong adapter for a car seat and the buyer complained to me.
 Rather than risk my reputation on eBay or “open a case,” I offered a partial refund which she gladly accepted.

-Communicate often.
+When selling on eBay, remember this: Communicate often.
 Be honest, respectful, helpful and reasonable.

 Just to put this in perspective.
 Listing the item takes approximately 5 to 10 minutes, including taking photos.
 Shipping takes another 5 or so.
 This blog post took you longer to read.

 *Update: The BundleMe sold for $23.25 (plus shipping paid by the buyer), more than $16.00 over my starting bid price.
 I received 8 bids.